tom-howard/ros/docs/com2009/assignment1/part5.md

     ```

 1. Edit the `goal` portion of the message by using the left arrow button on your keyboard to scroll back through the message.
 Modify the `sweep_angle` and `image_count` parameters:
-    * **sweep_angle** is the angle (in degrees) that the robot will rotate on the spot
+    * `sweep_angle` is the angle (in degrees) that the robot will rotate on the spot
-    * **image_count** is the number of images it will capture from its front-facing camera while it is rotating
+    * `image_count` is the number of images it will capture from its front-facing camera while it is rotating
-1. Once you have decided on some values, hit `Enter` to actually publish the message and *call* the action server.
+1. Once you have decided on some values, hit ++enter++ to actually publish the message and *call* the action server.
     **Keep an eye on all four terminal instances.
 What do you notice happening in each of them?**
 1. Now, in **WT(B)**:
     1. Cancel the `rostopic pub` command by entering ++ctrl+c++